Joystream/joystream-content-system/resources/README.md

 | [Remove Entity Properties](schema-standards/RemoveEntityProperties.schema.json)       |`cg,co,cc`,`2.`   | z                |

 1. For `Create Entity`:
-    - `cg`: some classes are protected, meaning only  can create entities in these classes.
+    - `cg`: some classes are protected, meaning that only `cg` can create entities in these classes.
-    - An owner of a `video channel`, can not create entities in classes that belongs exclusively to `music`.
+    - An owner of a `video channel`, can not create entities in classes that belong exclusively to `music`.
 (If the `Member` also owns a `music channel` , the `Member` must use the `key(s)` associated with that channel)
-    - Some classes allows all `Content Creators` to create entities in this class
+    - Some classes allow all `Content Creators` to create entities in this class
 2. For `Add Schema Support to Entity`, `Update Entity Properties`, `Remove Entity Properties`
   - If a class that is protected as in `1.`, the same rules applies to all these operations, and only `cg` has permissions.
-  - If there are no restriction for creating
+  - If there are no restrictions for creating

 ## Validation schemas

 The `validation schemas`, validates that the `JSON-schema` contains valid input for the [operation](#versioned-store-write-operations) it is trying to perform.
 In addition to being validated in the [versioned-store-js](https://github.com/Joystream/versioned-store-js) tool, a `JSON-schema` can also be validated against its appropriate `validation schemas` by the wonderful online tool [jsonschemavalidator.net](https://www.jsonschemavalidator.net/).

-Note that both of these checks will of not be able to catch errors in `JSON-schemas` that stem from input data conflicting with what is currently in the `versioned-store`, or consider [permissions](../README.md#permissions).
+Note that both of these checks will not be able to catch errors in `JSON-schemas` that stem from input data conflicting with what is currently in the `versioned-store`, or consider [permissions](../README.md#permissions).
 They should instead be seen as the first line of defense.

 # Workflow